callumberry/Mobile-Robot/Round1/Readme.md

 2. Testing & integrating motors:
     a. code and test the servomotor individually.
 Write code to test the motor under different circumstances e.x clockwise, counterclockwise, varying speeds
     b. code and test the DC motor individually.
 Write code to test the motor under different circumstances e.x clockwise, counterclockwise, varying speeds
-    c. integrate with the controller i.e map out button and joystick inputs to different movements with the motors.
-    d. once it has been determined which controller inputs will coincide with motor outputs, create functions that handle each input e.x left joystick function, right joystick function, etc
+    c. create functions that handle each motor e.x sending speed and direction parameters to a DC motor function will operate the motor as-per the parameters

 3. 3D Model & printing preliminary design
     a. based on the detailed drawing, create a 3D CAD model